Understanding Control Technologies

 Dr Pawel Majecki

-Dr Pawel Majecki undertook his research studies in the Industrial Control Centre at Strathclyde University and later joined Industrial Systems and Control Ltd. ISC was established to encourage technology transfer and Pawel has worked for major international companies on the application of advanced control methods, often involving predictive or optimal controls.
-He has also been involved in control training courses run in the UK, Norway, Italy, Spain and USA.
-His extensive experience in the use of MATLAB/Simulink is valuable on the training courses hands-on where delegates often gain greater insight into these tools in addition to their value in explaining how the design methods are applied.
+Dr. Pawel Majecki conducted his research at the Industrial Control Centre at Strathclyde University before joining Industrial Systems and Control Ltd (ISC), which promotes technology transfer.
+He has worked with major international companies, applying advanced control methods, including predictive and optimal controls.
+Dr. Majecki has also led control training courses in the UK, Norway, Italy, Spain, and the USA.
+His extensive experience with MATLAB/Simulink enhances the hands-on training, helping delegates gain deeper insights into these tools and their application in design methods.

 LUCA CAVANINI